 - Programming Game: Each game has one:

 - Castle of Dr. Brain: A robot hand in a glass box to get three required items.
-Three heads with different behaviours are available to use (and must all be used on the harder difficulties).
+Three heads with different behaviors are available to use (and must all be used on the harder difficulties).

 - Island of Dr. Brain: A robot navigating a lab to collect crates for the player.
 Similar to Castle's heads, it has three cartridges available to use.

-- The Lost Mind Of Dr. Brain: Dr. Brain himself walking around in a maze and picking up brains.
+- The Lost Mind Of Dr. Brain: Motor Programming, Dr. Brain himself walking around in a maze and picking up brains.
 Harder difficulties offer additional subroutines to allow you to collect the additional brains in the maze.

 - The Time-Warp of Dr. Brain: Gridlock, set up paths for cars.